eddiesigner/sketch-map-generator/README.md

 ## Issues

-If you have any questions or troubles with our product, please feel free to open an issue [here](https://github.com/eddiesigner/sketch-map-generator/issues).
+If you have any questions or troubles with this product, please feel free to open an issue [here](https://github.com/eddiesigner/sketch-map-generator/issues).